 By the 1879-1880 winter season, 308 Marlborough was the home of Dr. Horace Dupee, a physician, and his wife, Octavia Watts (Gardner) Dupee.
 He also maintained his medical office there.
 They previously had lived (and he had maintained his office) at 84 Dover.
-They continued to live at 308 Marlborough in 1882, but had moved to 304 Marlborough by 1883.
+They continued to live at 308 Marlborough during the 1881-1882 winter season, but moved thereafter to 304 Marlborough.

-In 1903, the Tenneys were joined at 308 Marlborough by Dr. Henry Melville Chase, Jr., a physician, and his wife, Blanche (Knox) Chase.
-They had been married in May of 1903, and 308 Marlborough probably was their first home together.
+During the 1903-1904 winter season, the Tenneys were joined at 308 Marlborough by Dr. Henry Melville Chase, Jr., a physician, and his wife, Blanche (Knox) Chase.
+They had married in May of 1903, and 308 Marlborough probably was their first home together.
 Dr. Chase also maintained his medical office at 308 Marlborough with Dr. Tenney.
-By 1904. the Chases had moved to 237 Marlborough.
+By the 1904-1905 winter season. the Chases had moved to 237 Marlborough.
 Dr. Chase continued to maintain his office at 308 Marlborough until about 1908, when he moved to 409 Marlborough (which the Chases also made their home).

 In 1910, and possibly earlier and later, Benjamin Tenney’s unmarried sister, Alice Tenney, also lived at 308 Marlborough.

-The Tenneys two children, Dorothy Parker Tenney and Benjamin Tenney, Jr., lived with them.
+The Tenneys raised their two children, Dorothy Parker Tenney and Benjamin Tenney, Jr., at 308 Marlborough.
 Dorothy Tenney married in October of 1920 to Alden Simonds Foss.
 After their marriage, they lived in Andover and then New York.
-Benjamin Tenney continued to live with his parents.

 By the 1928-1929 winter season, Alice Tenney was living at 67a Chestnut and Benjamin Tenney, Jr., had become a resident obstetrician at Boston Lying-In Hospital at 221 Longwood, where he also lived (he married in June of 1929 to Constance Richmond Vaillant, after which they lived at 108 Charles and then at 309 Marlborough).
 Alden and Dorothy Foss moved to Cambridge; he was assistant treasurer of a rubber company at the time of the 1930 US Census.

-By the 1928-1929 winter season, 308 Marlborough was the home of William DeFord Bigelow and his wife Helen May (Harding) Bigelow.
+On October 25, 1928, 308 Marlborough was purchased from Alice Tenney by Helen May (Harding) Bigelow, the wife of William DeFord Bigelow.
 They previously had lived at 30 Gloucester with his father, Albert Smith Bigelow.
 They also maintained a home in Cohasset.